WEHI-SODA-Hub/cordful/README.md

+# CORDFUL: Conversion Of RDF Unto LinkML

-# RDF Schemas in LinkML
+A collection of RDF Schemas in LinkML

 ## Usage